|

 Athbheochan

-2010 Each tenfold
+2010 Each tenfold increase in

-likelihood of becoming pregnant each month.
+becoming pregnant each month.

-"One of the strongest
+"One of the strongest associations of

-associations of PBDEs is with thyroid hormone.
+PBDEs is with thyroid

-Thyroid hormone does
+Thyroid hormone does seem to play

-seem to play an important role in fertility.
+an important role in

-Either too low or too high
+Either too

-levels can impair fertility.
+low or too high levels can impair fertility.

 We know these